NICHD-BSPC/trip-wire-test-data/README.md

 `Undetermined_R2.fastq.gz`.
 These are the full, still-multiplexed fastq files from which the data in `full_dataset/demux_data` was generated.

-For example, the directory with the files from this repository, plus the conda environment, and all input data would look something like this for a situation with R1 and R2, conditions "treatment" and "control", two pools "a" and "b", and two technical replicates for each, "1" and "2":
+For example, here is what the directory would look like with the files from this repository, plus the conda environment, and all input data for an experiment with R1 and R2, conditions "treatment" and "control", two pools "a" and "b", and two technical replicates for each, "1" and "2":

 ```
 .